Johns Hopkins All Children’s Heart Institute

 - Cardiovascular Genetics: Provides clinical care, information and resources for individuals with genetically based cardiovascular disease and genetic syndromes, including pediatric cardiac anomalies.
 Services include genetic evaluation, diagnosis and management of syndromes, genetic testing and genetic counseling.

 - Electrophysiology: Provides care to children with cardiac arrhythmias, including evaluation and diagnosis, medical treatment via radiofrequency ablation, placement of a pacemaker, or implantation of a cardiac defibrillator.

 - Heart Failure/Heart Transplant: The neonatal and pediatric cardiac transplantation team has been recognized as one of the most successful programs in the nation.
-To date, 137 patients have undergone cardiac transplantation at All Children’s Hospital Johns Hopkins Medicine.
+To date, over 150 patients have undergone cardiac transplantation at All Children’s Hospital Johns Hopkins Medicine.

 - Fetal & Perinatal Cardiology: Specializes in the detection, comprehensive assessment, and management of congenital heart disease prior to birth.
 The multidisciplinary team includes a program coordinator, fetal cardiologists, fetal echocardiographers and nurses.
 They work closely with the neonatologists, cardiac surgeons, and maternal-fetal medicine specialists based at All Children’s Hospital to optimize the care for both mother and baby.
 Chaplains, social workers and case managers help families address psychosocial issues.

 - Interventional Catheterization: performs diagnostic, interventional and hybrid catheterization procedures on a daily basis in two state-of-the-art cardiac catheterization suites at our Pediatric Heart Center.